mattmcgiv/scryp-android-pre-alpha/README.md

 * [Infura](https://infura.io) - Remote Ethereum client

 ## Contributing
-TODO: add the contributing link based off of forked gist Please read [CONTRIBUTING.md](#) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](#) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors